 We must be sure to cherish these legends as long as we can, lest we run the risk of forgetting an era when baseball faced several changes, including desegregation of the major leagues, expansion, and the rise of the player union.

 Baseball changes, time marches on.
-That’s inevitable, but it’s not easy to see baseball lose great men like Brock, Kaline, and Seaver.
+That’s inevitable, but it’s not easy to see baseball lose great men like Kaline, Seaver, Brock, Gibson, Ford, and Morgan.
 Let’s hope 2020 is done delivering sad news.